Leo-byte-rgb/terminal-aliases/README.md

 cc components Input ts
 ```

-⚠️ Before write the command, make sure that the folder target exists in your work directory.
+⚠️ Before writing the command, make sure that the folder target exists in your work directory.